External speaking request playbook

 - Do: The GSA Administrator is speaking tomorrow: @USGSA's Sally Smith speech on GSA priorities @GovMediaAtoZ

-Find much more information at GSA’s social media center.
+Find much more information at TTS-only, GSA’s social media center.

 The waived registration fee is only for the day you speak.
 If you plan on attending additional days of the conference, GSA needs to pay the difference between the full and waived registration fees, or determine if the additional waived amount, if provided as a gift, is acceptable under the widely attended gathering determination exception to the gift rules.